kayila/pxed/README.md

 To run a basic server to test PXE Boot functionality, run `make demo`

+To run a server, with all images available, but only once `make run-once`

 To run a server with all the images available, simply run `make run`.

 ## Startup